| Interface: As PhotoTools is a plug-in,

 for the texture; and (c) import an existing JPEG image directly into

 PhotoTexture to be used as the base for a texture.
+You create textures by designing a "base tile" that can

 be replicated numerous times to create an overall texture effect.